MightyBOBcnc/nixis/README.md

 ## Installation and Use
 (Better instructions coming later.)

-Nixis is being developed in an [Anaconda environment](https://www.anaconda.com/) with Python >3.8.x (older versions have not been tested against but 3.10.x and 3.11.x are known to work).
+Nixis is being developed in an [Anaconda environment](https://www.anaconda.com/) with Python >3.10.x (the oldest version tested against is 3.8.x).
 You can install the environment from `requirements.yaml`.

 After setting up your environment you can run `python nixis.py -h` or `python nixis.py --help` for arguments.